Gianluca Petecof

 Gianluca de Castro Petecof (born 14 November 2002) is a Brazilian racing driver.
-He currently competes full-time in the Brazilian Stock Car Pro Series, driving the No. 101 Mitsubishi Eclipse Cross for KTF Sports.
+He last competed full-time in the Brazilian Stock Car Pro Series, driving the No. 101 Mitsubishi Eclipse Cross for KTF Sports.
 He was champion of the Formula Regional European Championship in 2020, and has competed in the FIA Formula 2 Championship with Campos Racing.

-He was a former member of the Ferrari Driver Academy.
+Petecof is a former member of the Ferrari Driver Academy.

 Career

 Lower formulas

-In 2018 Petecof made his single-seater racing debut in the Italian and ADAC Formula 4 Championships.
+In 2018, Petecof made his single-seater racing debut in the Italian and ADAC Formula 4 Championships.
 The former would be more successful for Petecof, with one win and four further podiums helping him to fifth in the standings, meanwhile the Brazilian only scored one podium in ADAC F4 on his way to tenth.

-The next year Petecof continued racing in both Italy and Germany.
+The next year, Petecof continued racing in both Italy and Germany.
 He won four races and became vice-champion in the Italian series, 136 points behind Dennis Hauger.
-In ADAC F4 Petecof achieved one victory and finished 5th.
+In ADAC F4 Petecof achieved one victory and finished fifth.